lastcron/ckbtc-boilerplate/README.md

 * GZIP Compression enabled
 * JWT Token has been implmented along with public endpoints and protected endpoints. * Change Token secret and Refresh Secert on the .env file
 * Morgan package added which Log requests to console
-* A separated version of this API using GraphQL is being done
 * Axios Installed for externarl api requests